Grace (Homeland)

-"Grace" is the second episode of the first season of the psychological thriller TV series Homeland.
+"Grace" is the second episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on October 9, 2011.

 Brody begins to exhibit signs of post-traumatic stress disorder.
 Carrie continues to spy on Brody and gets a new lead on Abu Nazir's activity.

 Plot

 Brody (Damian Lewis) wakes up in a panic from a nightmare in which he was commanded by his al-Qaeda captors to bury his friend Tom Walker.
 He lies in bed sobbing while Carrie (Claire Danes) watches and takes notes from her home.
 The next morning, Jessica (Morena Baccarin) shows Brody that her arm has bruises all over it; while sleeping, he had grabbed her arm and was shouting in Arabic.
 His wife and kids go out and Brody is left alone for the day.
 He sinks into the corner of his bedroom and sits there in silence for the entire day, as though he is back in his cell in Iraq.

 Saul (Mandy Patinkin) visits a judge he has history with (Michael McKean).
 He apparently has some leverage over this judge and asks to be granted a FISA warrant, in order to make Carrie's surveillance of Brody technically legal.
 The judge reluctantly agrees.
-Saul also checks in with the CIA cryptography team, who were not able to decode Brody's coded message, if indeed it was a coded message.
+Saul also checks in with the CIA cryptography team, who were not able to decode Brody's coded message, if indeed it were a coded message.
 Saul then presents Carrie with the warrant temporarily legalizing her surveillance, which will be valid for four weeks.
 Carrie reports Brody's disturbing behavior to Saul, who says that if Brody had indeed been turned, then he would be embracing the hero role in the media.

 Lynne Reed (Brianna Brown), a consort of Prince Farid Bin Abbud (Amir Arison) of Saudi Arabia, is interviewing young women in Washington D.C. for the Prince's harem.
 She calls up a spa to make an appointment.
 In fact, the call is received by a CIA duty officer, who reports the call to Carrie, revealing that Lynne is a CIA informant working for Carrie.
 The next day, Carrie meets up with Lynne at the spa.
 Lynne reveals that she has recorded footage of Prince Farid meeting with Abu Nazir.
 Carrie reports these developments to David Estes (David Harewood) and requests agency protection for Lynne.
 Estes is pleased with the lead but denies the protection.
 He tells Carrie that Lynne needs to download the contents of the Prince's phone.